The Complexity of Graph Exploration Games

 \section{Additional Problems}

 There are many problems that are closely related to the $s$-$t$ path problem or the Hamiltonian path problem.
 Often, they only add simple constraints on the solution.
 Our previously presented reductions can handle most of these variations by extending them with a small construction or setting a value, representing the constraint, to a specific number.
 For all of the following problems, we use the definitions as given in the appendix of \cite{DBLP:books/fm/GareyJ79}.

-\begin{restatable}{theorem}{addthmpathVariants} \opwfpg, \ocspg, \otdpg, \ovdpg{} in the fixed graph scenario and with a map are \PSPACE-complete. \end{restatable} \begin{proof} The corresponding reductions are all directly derived from the corresponding reductions for \ostpg{}.
+\begin{restatable}{theorem}{addthmpathVariants} \opwfpg, \ocspg, \otdpg, \ovdpg{} are \PSPACE-complete. \end{restatable} \begin{proof} The corresponding reductions are all directly derived from the corresponding reductions for \ostpg{}.
 The additional constraints on the path can be relaxed such that only a constant number of paths are to be found.
 One of those paths is the reduction path of \ostpg{}.
 The \PSPACE-completeness of all problems holds also for the trail and walk version of these problems as well as for directed and undirected graphs as proven in \Cref{sec:path}. \end{proof} Based on this proof, it is possible to argue that online games that require to compute an $s$-$t$ path in a graph, optionally with additional constraints, are \PSPACE-hard as one can drop the additional constraints on the $s$-$t$ path.
-This is also true for $s$-$t$ trail and for $s$-$t$ walk problems as long as the base problem is \PSPACE-hard. \begin{restatable}{corollary}{addcorstackerCrane} \oscg{} in the fixed graph scenario and with a map is \PSPACE-complete. \end{restatable} \begin{proof} We use the construction for \ostupg{} with the following small modification: The arc $(t, s)$ is added.
+This is also true for $s$-$t$ trail and for $s$-$t$ walk problems as long as the base problem is \PSPACE-hard.

+\begin{restatable}{corollary}{addcorstackerCrane} \oscg{} is \PSPACE-complete. \end{restatable} \begin{proof} We use the construction for \ostupg{} with the following small modification: The arc $(t, s)$ is added.
 Since the starting point is still $s$ and the algorithm needs to traverse all arcs, it has to find an $s$-$t$ path to be able to traverse the added arc.
-Thus, the claim follows from the arguments of \Cref{path:thm:uPathPspaceHard}. \end{proof} \begin{restatable}{theorem}{addthmruralPostman} \orpg{} in the fixed graph scenario and with a map is \PSPACE-complete. \end{restatable}
+Thus, the claim follows from the arguments of \Cref{path:thm:uPathPspaceHard}. \end{proof}